 So with all this being said,

-Can you use Acrylic Paint for Furniture?
+Can you use Acrylic Paint on Furniture?

 Yes you can definitely use acrylic paint on furniture just like you would any other paint.
 That being said, you need to ensure proper surface preparation with a good primer.
 Also, the surface needs to be sealed with at least one coat of sealer after the acrylic paint dries.

-Using primer before Acrylic paint
+Using primer before applying Acrylic paint for furniture

 It’s really important to prime the surface before using acrylic paint on furniture.
 As far as what primer to use, there are a handful of primers like gesso made specifically for acrylic paint.
 You can also use a good bonding primer like Kilz.